DjangoGirls/tutorial/en/deploy/README.md

      create mode 100644 mysite/wsgi.py

-## Pushing our code to github
+## Pushing our code to GitHub

-Go to [www.github.com](http://www.github.com') and sign up for a new, free user account.
+Go to [GitHub.com](http://www.github.com') and sign up for a new, free user account.
 Then, create a new repository, giving it the name "my-first-blog".
 Leave the "initialise with a README" tickbox un-checked, leave the .gitignore option blank (we've done that manually) and leave the License as None.

 <img src="images/new_github_repo.png" />